chef/chef-web-docs/content/reusable/md/node_types.md

 </tr>
 <tr class="even">
 <td><p><img src="/images/icon_node_type_network_device.svg" class="align-center" width="130" alt="" /></p></td>
-<td>A network node is any networking device---a switch, a router---that is being managed by a Chef Infra Client, such as networking devices by Juniper Networks, Arista, Cisco, and F5.
+<td>A network node is any networking device---a switch, a router---that's being managed by a Chef Infra Client, such as networking devices by Juniper Networks, Arista, Cisco, and F5.
 Use Chef to automate common network configurations, such as physical and logical Ethernet link properties and VLANs, on these devices.</td>
 </tr>
 <tr class="odd">
 <td><p><img src="/images/icon_node_type_container.svg" class="align-center" width="130" alt="" /></p></td>
-<td>Containers are an approach to virtualization that allows a single operating system to host many working configurations, where each working configuration---a container---is assigned a single responsibility that is isolated from all other responsibilities.
+<td>Containers are an approach to virtualization that allows a single operating system to host many working configurations, where each working configuration---a container---is assigned a single responsibility that's isolated from all other responsibilities.
 Containers are popular as a way to manage distributed and scalable applications and services.</td>
 </tr>
 </tbody>
 </table>